An0n3m0us/doorsplus/README.md

 ![IMG](https://raw.githubusercontent.com/An0n3m0us/doorsplus/master/.doors.gif)

-A Minetest mod that overrides the default doors mod and improves it.
+A Minetest mod that improves the default doors mod and other doors mods.

 ## Additions